arpan132002/TDS-Miscellaneous/README.md

 # TDS
-Built a streamlit application and hosted it on streamlit cloud
+(Course Project) Built a streamlit application and hosted it on streamlit cloud